 The Advant Master object types are included in libraries in the 800xA system version 5.1 and later versions.
 The Base Library AdvantMasterObjectTypes defines all Advant Master object types including the graphics independent aspects.
-The Extension Library AdvantMasterObjectTypesPG2Ext defines all process graphics aspects, and AdvantMasterObjectTypesVB6Ext library defines all VB process graphics aspects in the object types.
+The Extension Library AdvantMasterObjectTypesPG2Ext defines all process graphics aspects.